Ruby-crowned kinglet: Distribution and habitat

-The recent counting indicates that the ruby-crowned kinglet population is on the rise.
-This is mainly due to discovery of less disturbed territory farther north.
-This allows more successful breeding.

-These birds migrate to the southern United States and Mexico.
-Some birds are permanent residents in the west.

 Behaviour

 Ruby-crowned kinglets forage actively in trees or shrubs, mainly eating small insects and spiders, some berries and tree sap.
 They may hover over a branch while feeding and sometimes fly out to catch insects in flight.
 The red crest is raised when agitated or in display.
 Often, they perform a "broken-wing" act to draw predators away from their nest, which they will defend fearlessly, mobbing the intruder which may be a cat, squirrel, or human.